citapress/citapress/content/books/dolores-scenes-from-a-womans-life/index.md

 When alone, Antonio confessed to me that he had not been able to speak to Dolores of his love; that it being so noble and vehement, he could not find the words to express it.
 He beseeched me to say to my cousin that he had not formally asked her hand yet, because his position did not entitled him to do it, but, hoping that he was not indifferent to her, asked me to beg her not to forget him.

-On the same day that Antonio took leave, on his return to Bogotá, Aunt Juana removed with Dolores to her *hacienda* in the country.
+On the same day that Antonio took leave, on his return to Bogotá, Aunt Juana removed with Dolores to her *hacienda*[^12] in the country.
 I had witnessed the separation of Dolores and Antonio, and although her lips presented a smile, I knew that her heart would require some consolation.
 On the following Sunday, therefore, I set out early for the *hacienda*, called The Spring, and situated on an extensive plain, at the foot of lofty mountains covered with wood, in which cattle and a large cocoa plantation ranged.

 On arrival I found my Aunt was absent, and the house silent.
 I dismounted, however, and gave the horse to a servant, passed through the patio, and went directly to the quarter occupied by Dolores, who I was told I should find there.